nurzhanzhanuzak/eventsourcing/docs/topics/tutorial/part4.rst

 The library's :class:`~eventsourcing.projection.ProjectionRunner` class is provided for the purpose of running projections.
-A projection runner can be constructed with an application class, a projection class, a tracking recorder class, and an environment that specifies the persistence modules to be used by the application and the tracking recorder.
+A projection runner can be constructed with an application class, a projection class, a materialised view class, and an environment that specifies the persistence modules to be used by the application and the tracking recorder.

 The projection runner will construct an instance of the given application class, and an instance of